C.R.A.Z.Y.: Critical reception

+C.R.A.Z.Y. has a 100% rating on Rotten Tomatoes, based on 31 reviews, with a weighted average of 8.1/10.
+The website's critics consensus reads, "Balancing heart and humor against outstanding work from a talented cast, C.R.A.Z.Y. proves the coming-of-age formula can still produce powerful results."
+Metacritic assigned the film a weighted average score of 81 out of 100, based on 5 critics, indicating "universal acclaim".

 In Canada, Susan Walker of The Toronto Star assessed the film as "moving, funny, truthful".
 Martin Bilodeau praised the film in Le Devoir for its ambition and magic.
 In Exclaim!, Allan Tong praised it as "a funny, infectious ride through Quebecois pop culture of the '60s and '70s", and honest with vitality.

 Liz Beardsworth from Empire positively reviewed the film for its acting, citing Marc-Andre Grondin and Michel Coté, and wit.
 Jay Weissberg from Variety declared it a "bouncy coming-of-age tale" with great music and capable performances from Cote and Grondin.
 Entertainment Weekly gave the film a C+, with Jeff Labrecque writing it lacked character development.
 Writing for BBC, Jamie Woolley remarked on the stylistic photography, found a few scenes overlong but concluded the film added up to more than the value of each scene combined.

 In December 2005, it was named to the Toronto International Film Festival's annual Canada's Top Ten list of the year's best films.

-C.R.A.Z.Y. has a 100% rating on Rotten Tomatoes, based on 31 reviews, with a weighted average of 8.1/10.
-The website's critics consensus reads, "Balancing heart and humor against outstanding work from a talented cast, C.R.A.Z.Y. proves the coming-of-age formula can still produce powerful results."
 In 2015, the Toronto International Film Festival placed C.R.A.Z.Y. eighth in the Top 10 Canadian Films of All Time.